bewuethr/pandoc-bash-blog/README.md

 files following the naming convention above and lists them in reverse alphabetical order, with the newest post at the top.

+Images must be stored in the `images` directory.

 To deploy, the script assumes that it is in a Git repository in a branch other than `master`; the generated HTML files are pulled into the `master` branch, committed and then pushed to a remote.
 This works for GitHub pages deploying